RasaHQ/rasa/docs/docs/reference/rasa/model.md

 - `new_fingerprint` - The fingerprint of the new model to be trained.
 - `old_model` - Path to the old zipped model file.
 - `train_path` - Path to the directory in which the new model will be trained.
+- `force_training` - Indicates if the model needs to be retrained even if the data has not changed.

 **Returns**: